June 7, 2023

 To create a touch device, scientistswe used nanomaterial from reduced graphene oxide and molybdenum disulfide, on which, using a laser, formed grooves with pores to detect various gases, biomolecules, and chemicals.

-On its insensitive part they created wavy lines coated with silver, which allow the sensor to stretch without damage and work like springs.
+On its insensitive part they created wavy lines covered with silver, whichallow the sensor to stretch without damage and work like springs.

 When passing electricity through silverelements, the sensitive area is locally heated due to significantly greater resistance, and built-in electrodes begin to transmit signals from the pores.